 In many schools and districts, the primary “official” roles of instructional coaches include deeply understanding the curriculum, monitoring fidelity of implementation, leading professional development and/or PLC meetings, observing and training teachers, modeling lessons, overseeing administration of assessments, and data tracking.
 “Unofficial” roles often include substituting for absent personnel, attending district or state required trainings in areas unrelated to instruction, and pressuring teachers to comply with building and district directives.

 When you hire an independent coach, you do not lose coaching time to substitute teaching, required meetings and trainings, and/or building and district directives.
 Instead, you contract your coach solely for services related to instructional improvement and student achievement, and your coach’s input is not confined to resources from the specific curriculum your school or district has purchased.
-Other duties can include personalized, responsive curriculum, planning, data analysis, goal setting, and professional development.
+Other duties can include personalized, responsive curriculum creation, collaborative planning, data analysis, goal setting, and professional development.
 And just like with in-district staff, you own everything you pay for, so it doesn’t leave when the partnership with your independent coach ends.

 Truly Independent Expertise